FirestormAngel/raspberry-documentation/README.md

 in progress

-### Chapter 0x06: Installing and configuring components for Wifi 802.11ac
+### Chapter 0x06: Installing and configuring components for Wifi 802.11ac with WPA2-PSK
 in progress